$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder

-Our numerical results are summarized in Fig.\ref{fig: t'=1 direct transition data} where we show the inverse of the correlation length $1/\xi$, the distance between the wave-vector $q$ from its commensurate value $|q/\pi-1/2|$, and the product of the two $|q/\pi-1/2|\times\xi$.
+Our numerical results are summarized in Fig.\ref{fig: t'=1 direct transition data}, where we show the inverse of the correlation length $1/\xi$, the distance between the wave-vector $q$ from its commensurate value $|q/\pi-1/2|$, and the product of the two, $|q/\pi-1/2|\times\xi$.
 The results are presented for three vertical cuts across the transition for various values of $\delta$.
-For $\delta=1.7$, that we expect to go through the Ashkin-Teller point, we extract a critical exponent $\nu \approx 0.678$ and $\bar{\beta} > \nu$ consistent with the Ashkin-Teller universality class.
+For $\delta=1.7$, where we expect to go through the Ashkin-Teller point, we extract a critical exponent $\nu \approx 0.678$ and $\bar{\beta} > \nu$, consistent with the Ashkin-Teller universality class.
 Furthermore, the product $|q/\pi-1/2|\times\xi$ vanishes upon approaching the transition.
 In principle, this Ashkin-Teller point belongs to the interval in which chiral perturbations can be irrelevant, i.e. $2/3 \leq \nu \leq (1+\sqrt{3})/4$ \cite{Schulz_1983,luscherCriticalPropertiesQuantum2023}, and thus there might be a small interval of the Ashkin-Teller transition, as sketched in Fig.\ref{fig: AT sketch}(b).
-Our numerical accuracy does not allow to resolve this possibility.
-Starting from $\delta\approx 2$ we see signatures of the chiral transition.
-A typical example for $\delta=5$ is presented in Fig.\ref{fig: t'=1 direct transition data}(b)(e),(h).
-Numerically extracted critical exponents $\nu\approx\bar{\beta}\approx 0.64\pm 0.03$ are very similar and the product $|q/\pi-1/2|\times\xi$ stays constant upon approaching the transition signaling a chiral transition.
+Our numerical accuracy does not allow to resolve this in more detail.
+Starting from $\delta\approx 2$ we see signatures of a chiral transition.
+A typical example of this is presented in Fig.\ref{fig: t'=1 direct transition data}(b)(e),(h), in which $\delta=5$.
+Numerically extracted critical exponents $\nu\approx\bar{\beta}\approx 0.64\pm 0.03$ are very similar and the product $|q/\pi-1/2|\times\xi$ stays constant upon approaching the transition, signaling a chiral transition.